 long l = 1_234_567_890; long l;

 As with other integer types, the default is also 0.
 We can use all arithmetic on long that works on int.

 We represent basic fractional numbers in Java using the float type.
 This is a single-precision decimal number.
-Which means if we get past six decimal points, this number becomes less precise and more of an estimate.
+This means that if we get past six decimal points, the number becomes less precise and more of an estimate.

-In most cases, we don’t care about the precision loss.
-But, if our calculation requires absolute precision (i.e., financial operations, landing on the moon, etc.) we need to use specific types designed for this work.
+In most cases, we don't care about the precision loss.
+But if our calculation requires absolute precision (e.g., financial operations, landing on the moon, etc.), we need to use specific types designed for this work.
 For more information, check out the Java class Big Decimal.

 We declare floats the same as any other type:

 float f = 3.145f; float f;

 And the default value is 0.0 instead of 0.
 Also, notice we add the f designation to the end of the literal number to define a float.
 Otherwise, Java will throw an error because the default type of a decimal value is double.

 We can also perform all standard arithmetic operations on floats.
 However, it's important to note that we perform floating point arithmetic very differently than integer arithmetic.